Before you can begin working with Google Maps Platform gaming solution, you must download and install the Maps SDK for Unity Demo.

 To install the SDK

-Get the Maps Unity SDK Demo
+Get the Maps SDK for Unity Demo

 - Unzip the SDK archive file.
 The zip file contains a notice text file, and the Google Maps Unity package file.